AndrewBubnov/kanban-next/README.md

 - **User Authentication**: Users can register and log in using various methods, including Google, Facebook, or email and password registration.

 - **Comment Functionality**: Users can add comments to tasks.
 Comments are displayed and added in the task details view, allowing for collaboration and communication within tasks.
+Each individual user has the ability to edit their own comments, ensuring personal control over their contributions.

 ## Usage